 The latter brings the violin to life, illustrating depth by creating a distinct separation between the dominant violin and subordinate xylophone.
 Bird’s vocals sit appropriately between the looped violin and high-pitched whistles.

 During the verses of I Would Die For You by Miley Cyrus, vocals are relayed clearly; however, the exaggerated lower midrange frequencies mask Cyrus’ vocals in the chorus.
 This is even more apparent during the primary guitar switches from F to G and then to A-minor.
 The lower frequency strums make it difficult to perceive the picked notes on the secondary guitar.
 Though some may view this as a bad thing, the overall emphasis is still clearly reproduced relative to something like the workout-oriented Plantronics BackBeat 500 FIT.

 BomBom, heard on Macklemore’s sophomore album, is an instrumental-only ballad—save for the twice repeated lyrics, “Uh uh”—that uses a combination of bass, piano, drums, and brass instruments to create an audio triptych.

-If emphasized vocals and treble combined with neutral bass reproduction appeals to you, then the Sennheiser HD 598 CS are a great buy.
+If emphasized vocals and treble combined with neutral bass reproduction appeals to you, then the Sennheiser HD 598 CS is a great buy.
 The soundstage is phenomenal given the closed-back design and sub-$150 price, making each song an open field for auditory exploration.

 Though the mids could benefit from added clarity within the midrange spectrum, the sound signature is still pleasing without being completely neutral and analytical.
-The Sennheiser HD 598 CS serve as a great pair of headphones for listeners who appreciate a more neutral sound compared to bass-heavy alternatives.
+The Sennheiser HD 598 CS serves as a great pair of headphones for listeners who appreciate a more neutral sound compared to bass-heavy alternatives.